Jamaican Nationals in South Florida receive “Community Service Awards”

 CORAL GABLES – On Sunday March 25th, 18 Jamaican Nationals were awarded, “Community Service Awards” by the Consulate General of Jamaica at the Community Service Awards Ceremony and High Tea at the Biltmore Hotel in Coral Gables.

-The awards were given to individual who were, the first to initiate an event or program of cultural significance, rendered extraordinary assistance to Jamaica or the Consulate General Office over the past year and served longest in areas of cultural, religious of nationalistic significance.
+The awards were given to individual who were, the first to initiate an event or program of cultural significance, and rendered extraordinary assistance to Jamaica or the Consulate General Office over the past year.
+In addition, served longest in areas of cultural, religious of nationalistic significance.

 In offering congratulations to the honorees, Consul General Ricardo Allicock stated, “As adaptive as Jamaicans tend to be to any foreign environment into which they may migrate, it is heartening to note how steadfastly they cling to the homegrown culture which so uniquely defines them.
 However, even as Jamaicans abroad ten to celebrate and perpetuate aspects of our culture, it is all the more heartening to note the significant efforts those in our Diaspora make to lend support to Jamaica’s continuing development”.